Road repairs and maintenance

 HRA is the most durable surface and can last up to 20 years.
 It is our choice of material for main and commercial routes with heavy traffic.
 DBM is used for less busy roads, and depending on location, can last up to 16 years.

 Surface Dressing is the most widely used material to extend the life of a road and lasts up to 20 years.
 Lock Chip is an overspray used with Surface Dressing to reduce chipping loss.
-Micro Asphalt is mostly used on local roads.
+Micro surfacing is mostly used on local roads.
 It is laid over the existing surface to restore some profile and extend the surface life, and usually lasts for 10 plus years depending on road use.

 Are different treatments and materials used for different roads?